June 29, 2015

 Community Development Block Grant Program

 The Community Development Block Grant Program (CDBG) provides funding for public facilities, housing, and economic development projects in Region IV, which includes Grand Forks, Nelson, Pembina and Walsh counties.
-Each year, the RRRC allocates approximately $205,000 in CDBG funds to projects in Region IV.
+Each year, approximately $205,000 is allocated to projects in Region IV.

 WHAT IS CDBG?